Munster Mansion: 1964: The Munsters TV series

 The house received its most famous make-over in 1964 when it was redressed for the premiere of the sitcom The Munsters.
 The third-story octagon tower with its mansard roof and four windows was altered into a covered widow's walk with a tented roof, the second-story center window was given a faux gingerbread gable, and a chimney and a crooked vampire-bat weathervane were added.
 The grounds were equipped with bare trees, dead leaves and a stone entrance gate.
 After a slight "roughing up" with new darker paint, the house and its grounds were used for all the exterior shots on the series, with interiors filmed on separate soundstages.
 The address for the house was at one point supposed to be 43 Mockingbird Lane, Camelot, New Jersey, but was changed to 1313 Mockingbird Lane in the city of Mockingbird Heights (state unknown) as shooting began.
-After production of The Munsters in 1966 and the film Munster, Go Home, the house was stripped of its trees, gates and other landscape dressing.